 As every child is taught in kindergarten, rock’n’roll came from the blues.
-(And was really quite black until it suddenly went white in the mid-’60s, leaving Jimi Hendrix treated as a curiosity.)
+(And was really quite black until it suddenly went white with the British Invasion in the mid-’60s, leaving Jimi Hendrix treated as a curiosity.)
 Disco was the black music of the ’70s glossed up for the suburban consumer.
 Even though the discosploitation era was as hideous as its reputation, the good stuff remained brilliant, of course.
 And fed directly into early hip-hop — “How We Gonna Make the Black Nation Rise?” is an excellent worked example of how to take a couple of disco samples, add a drum machine and rap on top.

 The fun bit is that it went the other way: the Europeans using electronics were co-opted right back by black music.
 The English and European electronic pop artists of the early ’80s were hits with the black music audience of New York at the time.

 And Afrika Bambaataa and Arthur Baker discovered the winning formula: “Trans-Europe Express” riff plus “Numbers” beat plus rappers equals “Planet Rock”, and the world was never the same again.
 Hip-hop as we know it — rapping over a drum machine with synthesized sound — is entirely descended from “Planet Rock” in 1982.
 Other people had done this (and “The Message” came out two months later), but that one’s the flash point at which hip-hop immediately went electro.